akskuchi/dHM-visual-storytelling/README.md

 ## Step 2: Evaluate using $d_{HM}$
 For obtaining aggregate $d_{HM}$ values along with corresponding metric-level distances ($d_{HM}^G, d_{HM}^C, d_{HM}^R$), use the following utility.
 E.g.,
 `python dHM.py -d VIST`

+Code for visualizing the scores is provided under the [visualize/](/visualize/) directory.

 ---
 🔗 If you find this work useful, please consider citing it: